Sabritocaster/ESP32-Usb-Host-MIDI/README.md

 3. Prints the device's information (such as device/configuration/string descriptors)
 4. Claims Interface with more that zero endpoints from device
 5. Prints received bytes, if midi-device sent new data
+6. Sends MIDI to Mac/PC using W5500 Ethernet

 The example heavily follows the usb_host_lib example (https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/usb_host_lib).